SegiH/WatchList/README.md

 # WatchList
-WatchList application is a multi-user app that lets you track movies and TV
+WatchList application is a multi-user app that lets you track the movies and TV that you watch, how many times you watched them and when you watched them.
+You can also rate movies or shows.

 Requirements: npm, WatchList-Backend service (See my other repo)

 This app has the ability to search IMDB for a movie or TV show within the API if you provide a RapidAPI IMDB key on the backend service.
 See the README on my WatchList-Backend repo for details.

-This app can be built as a web app or an Android or iOS app.
+This app can be built as a web app, an Android app or an iOS app.

 ## Build web application
-Run these commands the build the web application
+Run these commands to build the web application

 1. npm install
 1. ionic build